lzwjava/blog-source/_posts/2024-12-16-fixed-price-en.md

 ---
+lang: en
 layout: post
-title: "Fixed-Price Subscriptions Are Outdated"
+title: Fixed-Price Subscriptions Are Outdated
 ---

 ### The Case for Flexible Pricing in Subscription Services